Reformulating Neural Operators in $d+1$ Dimensions for Embedding Evolution: Related Work

 Common NNs approximate solution operators working on a fixed grid size, which maps discretized input to output signals using architectures such as MLPs \cite{16:resnet, 18:neuralode}, CNNs \cite{22:cnn_solver, 23:CNN_PDE_solver}.
 For example, \cite{20:cfd_net, 21:parametric_PDE_ANN} utilizes a typical CNN structure to map the input to the output image, which is composed of the solution of numerical solvers.

 Neural operators (NOs) are designed to map between function spaces, enabling generalization across varying input discretizations without retraining \cite{23:function_space_no, 23:nature}.
 One of the most popular NO definitions is the kernel integral operator \cite{21:fno, 23:convno, 24:laplace}.
 Early kernel function implementations employed graph-based message-passing networks \cite{20:GNO, 20:MGNO}, where dense edge connections encoded these kernels.
 However, these methods faced scalability challenges due to long training times and inefficiencies in modeling interactions across multiple spatial and temporal scales.
 Transformer-based models \cite{22:transformer_2}, similar to graphs, also encounter limitations in computational efficiency due to quadratic time complexity.
 To address these challenges, tricky computation strategies on kernels have been proposed.
 Galerkin-based methods \cite{21:Choose, 04:galerkin_fem} employ linear projections to parameterize kernels, while \cite{24:ONO} introduces a decomposition constrained by positive semi-definite assumptions.
 However, such methods suffer from the problems of reduced expressiveness due to the absence of non-linear activations like softmax.
 Recent SOTA model transolver \cite{24:Transolver} proposes a physics-attention module to approximate the kernel function with the aid of a self-attention-based aggregation on flattened data.
-While these graph or transformer-based advanced methods try to escape from the heavy quadratic complexity by tricky implementations on the kernel functions originally defined in \cite{20:GNO, 21:fno}, they still pay the computational price for their neglect of the framework and model alignment in embedding spaces.
-While Mamba-based methods such as \cite{25:LaMO} can further reduce the computational cost over the domain after aggregation, the representational and complexity bottlenecks in the embeddings remain unaddressed.
+While these graph or transformer-based advanced methods try to escape from the heavy quadratic complexity by tricky implementations on the kernel functions originally defined in \cite{20:GNO, 21:fno}, they still pay the similar computational price for their neglect of the embedding designs.
+While Mamba-based methods such as \cite{25:LaMO} can further reduce the computational cost over the domain after aggregation, the similar embedding scaling needs remain unaddressed.
 Instead, empirically designed fully connected or multi-head architectures are typically retained by default to model the evolution along the auxiliary dimension.